Reading time: 10 min.

 Why is it bad?

-While the style you have chosen might suit you and compliment your face, the sparseness of your pilosity and balding areas ruin the effect and make it an unfortunate choice.
-It is always better to wear a more diminutive beard style that highlights your fuller facial hair areas than a more extensive one which only draws attention to the thinning spots.
+While the style you have chosen might suit you and complement your face, the sparse, balding areas ruin the effect and make it an unfortunate choice.
+It is always better to wear a more stylised beard that highlights your fuller facial hair areas than a widespread beard that draws attention to the thinning spots.

 Try this instead: The goatee